yusefmosiah/choir-scales/docs/VisionStatement.md

 4. **AI Model Development**
    - Begin preliminary RL training using the token-scored dataset.
    - Iterate on model design based on early training results.
+   - Target the first AI model release by April 2025.

 ---